bd-j/prospector/doc/models.rst

 Priors
 ------

+All parameters that are free to vary must have an associated prior distribution.
 Prior objects can be found in the :py:mod:`prospect.models.priors` module.
-It is recommended to use the objects instead of the functions, as they have some useful attributes and are suitable for all types of sampling.
-The prior functions by contrast will not work for nested sampling.
 When specifying a prior using an object, you can and should specify the parameters of that prior on initialization, e.g.

 .. code-block:: python

-		mass["prior"] = priors.ClippedNormal(mean=0.0, sigma=1.0, mini=0.0, maxi=3.0)
+		model_params["dust2"]["prior"] = priors.ClippedNormal(mean=0.3, sigma=0.5, mini=0.0, maxi=3.0)

 Transformations